 What this means is that you don’t need to show that the dog’s owner knew or should have known that the dog might bite someone.
-Instead, you must establish three elements to make a successful Illinois dog bite claim:
+Instead, you must establish the following elements to make a successful Illinois dog bite claim:

-- That the dog attacked you, attempted to attack you, or otherwise injured you
+- A dog attacked you, attempted to attack you, or otherwise injured you

 - That you had a lawful right to be in the place where you were attacked (that you weren’t trespassing, for example)